VamsiKrishnaThigulla/Documentation-DOTS/README.md

 1. Enter the Username and Password with which you have registered.
 2. ![LoginPage](Login.jpg)
 Note: If you are a newly registered user, please verify your account before logging in to your account.
+3. To logout of the account, simply clear the cookies of the page.

 #### Story Submission ####
 1. Registered users can submit stories of any genre.